modoboa/modoboa-installer/README.rst

 |workflow| |codecov|

-An installer which deploy a complete mail server based on Modoboa.
+An installer which deploys a complete mail server based on Modoboa.

 .. warning::

-   This tool is still in beta stage, it has been tested on:
+   This tool is still in beta, it has been tested on:

    * Debian 12 and upper
    * Ubuntu Focal Fossa (20.04) and upper